Selective high schools and opportunity class placement procedures

 6.1 Appealing decisions

-There are a range of options for parents and/or carers to appeal a decision about the placement outcome.
+In a limited number of circumstances, parents and carers can appeal a decision about the placement outcome.
 All valid appeals will be considered by an appeals panel.
-The panel will include a selective high school principal or an opportunity class principal, and a Director, Educational Leadership as Chair.
+The panel will include 2 principals of a selective high school or school with an opportunity class, and a Director, Educational Leadership.

-Appeals made on invalid grounds will be acknowledged and assessed but will not be passed on to the appeals panels.
+Only valid appeals with sufficient supporting evidence will be referred to the appeals panel.
 Appeals where any available valid adjustment would not make a difference to the placement outcome will not be passed on to the appeals panel.

 Invalid grounds for appeal include:

-- matters that should have been dealt with in an illness/misadventure request (refer to section 4.3)
+• matters that should have, or already have been dealt with in an illness or misadventure request (refer to section 4.3 Sit the tests)

-- concern about recent changes to selection processes or the transition to computer-based testing
+• concern about changes to the selection processes or the use of computer-based testing

-- the student’s academic performance on the practice opportunity class or selective high school placement tests on the Selective Education unit’s website or other measurements or reports, such as IQ score, NAPLAN results, International Competition and Assessments for Schools (ICAS) testing, school reports or certificates and scholarship or coaching college testing
+• the student’s academic performance on the practice opportunity class or selective high school placement tests on the Selective Education team’s website or other measurements or reports, such as IQ score, NAPLAN results, International Competition and Assessments for Schools (ICAS) testing, school reports or certificates and scholarship or coaching college testing

-- requests for reconsideration of an application on the basis of parent and/or carer or student expectation or disappointment at not receiving an offer or not being placed on a reserve list
+• parent, carer or student disappointment at not receiving an offer or not being placed on a reserve list

-- young age of the student, lack of test preparation, educational disadvantage, and/or the perceived failure of the student to demonstrate their potential
+• young age of the student, lack of test preparation, educational disadvantage and the perceived failure of the student to demonstrate their potential

-- perceived advantage the student may gain from placement in an opportunity class or selective high school, including travel convenience, attendance with friends/siblings, benefits to the family.
+• perceived advantage the student may gain from placement in an opportunity class or selective high school, including but not limited to, travel convenience, attendance with friends or siblings, (including twins or triplets), or benefits to the family.

-Parents and/or carers can also appeal against the determination of malpractice using the link within their malpractice letter (by the due date specified in the letter).
+Parents and carers can also appeal against the determination of malpractice using the link within their malpractice letter (by the due date specified in the letter).

 6.2 Enrolment of students

-If a parent and/or carer needs to delay their child’s attendance beyond the first day of the school year, the parent and/or carer must discuss it with the principal of the opportunity class or the selective high school (or message the Selective Education unit if there is a need to negotiate a delay during school holidays) before submitting enrolment forms.
+If a parent or carer needs to delay their child’s attendance beyond the first day of the school year, the parent or carer must discuss it with the principal of the opportunity class or the selective high school (or message the Selective Education team if there is a need to negotiate a delay during school holidays).
 The principal may or may not approve the delayed start.
+Students who are not present on the first day of the new school year without prior approval will have their placement cancelled.

 Mandatory tools and templates